gatsby2016/Scale-Slice-awareNet/README.md

 ## Scale- and Slice- aware Net

-**Source codes of the network architecture** in [Paper: Scale- and Slice- aware Net for 3D segmentation of organs and musculoskeletal structures in pelvic MRI (To Be Udpated)](https://onlinelibrary.wiley.com/journal/15222594)
+**Core Source codes of the network architecture** in [Paper: Scale- and Slice- aware Net for 3D segmentation of organs and musculoskeletal structures in pelvic MRI](https://onlinelibrary.wiley.com/doi/epdf/10.1002/mrm.28939)

 #### Research Type
 - Machine Learning/Deep Learning